 A certain amount shall be added through a certain formula to the Drug Price of certain New Pharmaceuticals listed in the Drug Price Standard before any generic drug is listed therein.
-Such New Pharmaceuticals include orphan drugs, drugs for which a Breakthrough Premium or a Usefulness Premium was applied when they were listed in the Drug Price Standard, etc.
+Such New Pharmaceuticals include the Orphan Drugs, drugs for which a Breakthrough Premium or a Usefulness Premium was applied when they were listed in the Drug Price Standard, etc.

-The Foreign Price Adjustment shall be applied for New Pharmaceuticals: (i) which are imported or which contain active ingredients that are imported; (ii) for which the Cost Accounting System was used when they were listed in the Drug Price Standard; (iii) for which there was no foreign price to be referred to when they were listed therein; and (iv) for which a foreign price is listed after they were listed therein.
+The Foreign Price Adjustment shall be applied for New Pharmaceuticals (i) which are imported or that contain active ingredients that are imported, (ii) for which the Cost Accounting System was used when they were listed in the Drug Price Standard, (iii) for Cost-Effective Evaluations shall be made for certain pharmaceuticals in large markets, for which the Similar Efficacy Comparison Method or the Cost Accounting System are used.